ThePoultryMan/Pigeons/README.md

 <br>

-<s>Did I mention that they're cute.</s>
+<s>Did I mention that they're cute?</s>

 ## Other

-If you have any feature request, suggestions, or bug reports you can let me know [here](https://github.com/ThePoultryMan/Pigeons/issues), on the GitHub repo's issue page.
+If you have any feature request, suggestions, or bug reports, you can let me know [here](https://github.com/ThePoultryMan/Pigeons/issues), on the GitHub repo's issue page.